ClaudioFloreani/mgpf.it/_posts/2005-01-13-do-not-use-net-framework-class-libraries-or-other-framework-libraries-in-core-operating-system-processes.markdown

 ---
 layout: post
+status: ok
 title: Do not use .NET Framework Class Libraries or other framework libraries in core operating system processes
 meta: {}
 tags:
-- security
+- hacking
 ---
  Mmm...
  Non credo che <a href="http://support.microsoft.com/default.aspx?scid=kb;en-us;841927">Do not use .NET Framework Class Libraries or other framework libraries in core operating system processes</a> faccia una bella pubblicità a C#, non credete?
-E' come dire che non è affidabile...<div style="clear:both; padding-bottom: 0.25em;"></div>
+E' come dire che non è affidabile...